jcachayG93/jcachayG93/README.md

 To do so is hard and intimidating, but like everything, if you keep pushing you will get there.
 The trick, I think, is to enjoy the profession, to be passionate about it and never stop learning.

+By the way, you know what is pretty fun and useful?
+Domain Driven Design.

+This one is a work in progress, but is a great example: [soccer project](https://github.com/jcachayG93/soccer-time)